redwoodjs/redwood/docs/docs/background-jobs.md

 })
 ```

+At a minimum, a job must contain the name of the `queue` the job should be saved to, and a function named `perform()` which contains the logic for your job.
+You can add additional properties to the object to support the task your job is performing, but `perform()` is what's invoked by the job worker that we'll see later.

-Note that `perform()` can take any arguments you want, but it's a best practice to keep them as simple as possible.
+Note that `perform()` can take any argument(s)s you want (or none at all), but it's a best practice to keep them as simple as possible.
 With the `PrismaAdapter` the arguments are stored in the database, so the list of arguments must be serializable to and from a string of JSON.

 :::info Keeping Arguments Simple